evilmartians/fias/README.md

 ## Import into PostgreSQL

+**Warning!** You should not run the import in a 32-bit operating system, because you're likely to get a Memory Limit exception

     $ mkdir -p tmp/fias && cd tmp/fias
     $ bundle exec rake fias:download | xargs wget
     $ unrar e fias_dbf.rar